Pablo-source/R-Automation-Functions/README.md

 **DPLYR verbs folder**

 Set of tricks and advanced data wrangling manipulation verbs using DPLYR, some of these scrips refer to data preparation whilst others refer to how to perform variable calculations or softs searhcs when using where statements.

+- Soft searches using str_detect with long variable names

+- Recode variables using DPLYR

+- Subset rows based on variable values ising %IN verb

+- Match string patterns usnig CASE WHEN verb

+- How to use FILTER with IN and NOT IN verbs to subset rows